May 5- 11, 2014

 A national celebration where children, families, schools and communities spend seven days reducing time spent on screen-based entertainment media and turning on life.
 It's a time to BE SCREEN SMART and find alternative activities to play, explore, create and promote living a healthier lifestyle with family and friends.
 Play helps children build essential learning skills - constructive problem-solving, critical thinking, social competence, emotional maturity and communications skills.

-The Early Years Institute welcomes CA Technologies as our 2013 Screen-Free Week "BE SCREEN SMART" presenting sponsor.
 In today's world, technology is crucial to doing business, yet it needs to be balanced with creative play for children to thrive and be ready to succeed in school and life.

 The Play Again Video will share some shocking truth about children and screen time.